Home/Blog/Well-Being/Health Benefits/Top 10 Potential Health Benefits of Eating Dates During Pregnancy

 Do dates have the ability to soften the cervix?

-Some studies suggest that eating dates in the last weeks of pregnancy may support cervical ripening, but the evidence is limited.
+Some studies suggest that eating dates in the last weeks of pregnancy may be associated with a more favourable Bishop score (a measure of cervical ripening), but the evidence is limited [1].
+This suggests a potential for cervical ripening.
 Always consult your healthcare provider for guidance on pregnancy-related concerns.

 When do you start eating dates in pregnancy?

-Dates can be safely included in your diet in the third trimester, especially in the last 4–6 weeks before delivery.
+Dates can be safely included in your diet at any point, but the specific practice of consuming them for potential labour benefit is generally in the third trimester, especially in the last 4–6 weeks before delivery [1].
 Consuming them during this period may help with cervical ripening and support natural labour.

 References